Credit Sesame may receive compensation for some of the links in this article.

 CIT Bank charges no monthly maintenance fees and is known for great customer service.
 Furthermore, it offers some of the highest interest rates on savings accounts and CDs from any bank, period.

 A high-yield savings account is definitely the way to go.
-CIT Bank’s High-Yield Savings Account offers some of the top rates in the industry, at 1.35 percent APY.
+CIT Bank’s Savings Builder Account offers some of the top rates in the industry, at 2.25% percent APY.

 Many banks pay just 0.10 percent.
 A high-yield savings account will give you a much greater return on your savings.
 You could earn measurable interest, not just a few pennies.